turecross321/SoundShapesServer/docs/index.md

 # API Documentation

-## Authorization Information
+## Information

-Every endpoint, unless specified otherwise, requires an Authorization header.
+Every endpoint, unless specified otherwise, requires an `Authorization` header.
-The value of the authorization should always be your **Session Id** unless specified otherwise.
+The value of `Authorization` should always be your **Session Id**, unless specified otherwise.

 | Endpoints                    |
 | ---------------------------- |